Finding a placement

 Family members and friends can also be a good source for finding placements.
 They may know someone who works in an organisation that you would be interested in and could give you the name of someone to contact about work experience.

-Difficulties getting a work placement
+Hard finding a work placement

 Sometimes it can be difficult to get a placement in the job area you are interested in, because of your age.
 If you have a specific job in mind, think about the skills you need for the job.
 For example, if you wish to be a doctor you could think about helping out in a nursing home.
 If you have a course that you would like to apply to, you can always ask the course tutor about the types of work experience they value.